Where the Notre Dame quarterback situation stands ahead of Cincinnati game

 Kelly said Coan, Pyne and freshman Tyler Buchner are preparing to play against No. 7 Cincinnati (3-0) at Notre Dame Stadium this Saturday (2:30 p.m.
 ET, NBC).
 Buchner injured his hamstring two weeks ago against Purdue but has returned to full participation in practice this week, according to Kelly.

 All three have made meaningful contributions this season.
 Coan has started every game.
-He's 77-for-128 (60.2%) for 986 yards with nine touchdown passes and two interceptions.
+He has completed 77 of 128 throws (60.2 percent) for 986 yards with nine touchdown passes and two interceptions.
 Buchner ran 10 times for 92 yards and completed 3-of-4 passing attempts for 78 yards and a touchdown in two appearances against Toledo and Purdue.
 Pyne's lone action of the year so far came against the Badgers.

 As Coan continues to work his way all the way back from the ankle ailment, he and Pyne have split first-team reps this week.
 Kelly said immediately after the Wisconsin game and on Monday that if Coan is healthy, he is Notre Dame's No. 1 option at the position.
 But like with all things, that could evolve into a more fluid situation.